-Basic Botany in the Class and Field
+Basic Botany in the Class and Field (a 2-part series)

-Then on Saturday, July 28th from 10am to 3pm, we will put our new knowledge to work as we head up the mountain to meet some of the flora of the Northwest!
+In the following session, we will put our new knowledge to work as we head up the mountain to meet some of the flora of the Northwest!
 Along the way we will revisit all of our fancy new botanical tools and how they relate to the ecology of place, medicinal uses from the plant's perspective, ethical wilcrafting, and more!